ryntab/ProcessWire-Core/README.md

 ```
 ![enter image description here](docs/installation.gif)

+## Local Development

+### Using Local WP
+ 1. Install Local WP
+ 2. Create a new site from a blueprint or blank template
+ 3. Open site folder, and delete the Wordpress installation
+ 4. Run the installation CLI command in the `app/public` directory `npx pw-installer`
+ 5. Open the site and complete the ProcessWire install.

+### Using Lando 🚧
 ## Upgrading ProcessWire

 Upgrading is easy and usually just a matter of replacing your `/wire/` directory